Robin Trower: Biography

-Thirteen albums later, Trower's album Living Out of Time (2004) featured the return of veteran bandmates Dave Bronze on bass, vocalist Davey Pattison (formerly with Ronnie Montrose's band Gamma) and Pete Thompson on drums—the same line-up as the mid-1980s albums Passion and Take What You Need.
+Thirteen albums later, Trower's album Living Out of Time (2003) featured the return of veteran bandmates Dave Bronze on bass, vocalist Davey Pattison (formerly with Ronnie Montrose's band Gamma) and Pete Thompson on drums—the same line-up as the mid-1980s albums Passion and Take What You Need.

 With the same bandmates, Trower gave a concert on his 60th birthday in Bonn, Germany.
 The concert was recorded by the German television channel WDR.
 It was then released on DVD and subsequently on CD throughout Europe and later the US under the title Living Out of Time: Live.
 Trower toured the United States and Canada in the summer and autumn of 2006.

-In 2007, Trower released a third recording with Jack Bruce, Seven Moons, featuring Gary Husband on drums.
+In 2007 Trower released a third recording with Jack Bruce, Seven Moons, featuring Gary Husband on drums.
 A 2008 world tour began in Ft.
 Pierce, Florida, on 16 January 2008.
 Joining Davey Pattison and Pete Thompson was Glenn Letsch (formerly of Gamma) playing bass.
 European dates began in April.
 The show of 29 March 2008 at the Royal Oak Music Theater in Royal Oak, Michigan, was released as a double album on V12 Records.

 Trower has described James Brown as his "big hero", particularly Brown's early work "where blues is crossing over into rock and roll".

-In 2016, he enjoyed a successful tour of the US.
+In 2016 he enjoyed a successful tour of the US.
 On 20 March 2018, Trower played a show at the Maryland Hall for the Creative Arts in Annapolis, Maryland.
 Ten minutes later (approximately 9:00PM EDT) after playing back-to-back songs "Day of The Eagle" and "Bridge of Sighs", he announced on his microphone that he was not feeling well (he had flu symptoms), handed his guitar to a stage crew, walked backstage and collapsed.
 He was transported by ambulance to the hospital for treatment.

-In 2019, it was announced that Trower had signed to Mascot Label Group, alongside the announcement of a new studio album Closer To The Day.
+In 2019 it was announced that Trower had signed to Mascot Label Group, alongside the announcement of a new studio album Closer To The Day.
 Regarding the album's title, he told Guitar World, "I'm not thinking about dying — far from it.
 What I'm saying is, 'If I'm nearer the end than the beginning, then I've got to get going.'"
 The album was released on 22 March 2019, while its supporting tour was canceled as a result of the COVID-19 pandemic.

-On 18 February 2022, Trower announced his latest studio album, No More Worlds To Conquer, alongside its title track.
+In February 2022, Trower announced his latest studio album, No More Worlds to Conquer, alongside its title track.
 The record was released on 29 April 2022.

+Sari Schorr is the featured vocalist on Trower's album, Joyful Sky, which was released on Provogue Records in October 2023.